-- foster and enable productive, profitable, internationally competitive and sustainable Australian horticulture industries.
+- foster and enable productive, profitable, internationally competitive and sustainable horticulture and wine industries.

-We work with the horticulture industry to support the development of internationally competitive supply chains and to remove barriers to international market access for Australian horticultural exports.
-We also provide assistance in market development to increase consumption of horticulture products, and support research and development to encourage industry innovation.
+We worked with the horticulture industry to support the development of internationally competitive supply chains, removing barriers to international market access for Australian horticultural exports.
+We also provided assistance in market development to increase consumption of horticulture products and support research and development to encourage industry innovation.

 More information is available on the department's website.